expeerly/embeddocumentation/brandwidgetvideoreviewsPENDING.md.md

-# Brand Widget for Video Reviews – Integration Guide
+# Brand Widget for Video Reviews – Integration Guide - PENDING

-This guide explains how to integrate the **Expeerly Brand Widget**, a lightweight JavaScript widget that automatically displays video reviews, aggregated ratings, and review counts across all products for a specific brand.
+This guide explains how to integrate the **expeerly Brand Widget**, a lightweight JavaScript widget that automatically displays video reviews, aggregated ratings, and review counts across all products for a specific brand.
 It's built for easy, async integration into any website or online shop—just like a live chat widget.

-**Version:** 1.1
+**Version:** 0.1
-**Date:** June 2025
+**Publication pending**

 ---